openedx/edx-documentation/en_us/open_edx_course_authors/source/video/add_video_to_course.rst

-.. _Add a Video to a Course:
+.. _Adding a Video to a Course:

 ##########################
 Adding a Video to a Course